National Space Centre (England): Welcome Hall

-This entrance area contains a Soyuz spacecraft, and a set of spacesuits including Tim Peake's spacesuit, Buzz Aldrin's underwear and a spacesuit from The Martian film.
+This Entrance Area contains a Soyuz Spacecraft and a Set of Spacesuits including Tim Peake’s Spacesuit, Buzz Aldrin’s Underwear and a Spacesuit from The Martian Film.

 Into Space

-A gallery dedicated to space flight which includes a mock-up of the Columbus module from the International Space Station and a space toilet.
+A Gallery dedicated to space flight which includes a mock-up of the Columbus module from the International Space Station and a space toilet.

 The Universe

-This gallery covers the formation of the universe, how humans observe it and the search for alien life.
+This Gallery covers the formation of the universe, how humans observe it and the search for alien life.

-Our Solar System
+The Solar System

-The planets of the Solar System are the subject of this gallery which includes the TinyTarium, a planetarium especially for the very young visitor.
+The planets of the Solar System are the subject of this gallery which includes the TinyTarium, a planetarium especially for very young visitors.

 Home Planet

-A gallery with the planet Earth as its subject - how it is observed how it is changing, and the consequences of human actions.
+A Gallery with the Planet Earth as the subject – how it is observed, how it is changing and the consequences of human actions.

 Space Oddities

 This is an area where selected artefacts from the National Space Centre's collection are exhibited.
-The gallery is updated regularly by the curator in order to display lesser known objects with unique histories.
+The Gallery is updated regularly by the Curator in order to display lesser-known objects with unique histories.

-Rocket Tower
+The Rocket Tower

-The rocket tower features stories from the space race, and the two upright rockets it was specially designed to house, a PGM-17 Thor Able and a Blue Streak.
-The Rocket Tower also displays a piece of Moon rock.
+The Rocket Tower features stories from the space race and the two upright rockets it was specially designed to house, a PGM-17 Thor Able and a Blue Streak.
+The Rocket Tower also displays a piece of Moon Rock.